Flame442/FlameCogs/README.md

 Higher values cause less often nukes.
 Set to `0` to disable.
 Defaults to `0` (off)
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 **`[p]deepfryset allowalltypes [value]`**
 Allow filetypes that have not been verified to be valid.
 Can cause errors if enabled, **use at your own risk**.
 Defaults to `False`.
-This command is only usable by the guild owner and bot owner.
+This command is only usable by the server owner and bot owner.
 This value is server specific.

 ## Face